gardener/gardener/docs/proposals/26-workload-identity.md

 Cloud services, like AWS, Azure, Alicloud, GCP and others, support identity federation with external to them identity providers via trust configuration using the OIDC protocol.
-This way the remotely running workloads can use JWTs issued from the external identity provider to authenticate with the cloud service, hence no static credentials like service keys are used.
+This way, the remotely running workloads can use JWTs issued from the external identity provider to authenticate with the cloud service, hence no static credentials like service keys are used.
 More details for the cloud providers, can be found at their documentation: